The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Introduction

 This paper is structured as follows.
 In Section \ref{sec:method} we introduce our photometric and spectroscopic data and reduction methodology.
 We also present our fiducial full-spectral-fitting methodology using the \textsc{Bagpipes} code and \cite{Bruzual2003} stellar population models, by which our main results are derived.
 These results are presented in Section \ref{sec:results}.
 In Section \ref{sec:alpha} we investigate alternative full-spectral-fitting approaches using stellar population model libraries that allow for enhanced $\alpha$-element abundances, instead of the standard approach of assuming scaled-solar abundances for all elements.
 We present our conclusions in Section \ref{sec:conclusion}.

 All magnitudes are quoted in the AB system \citep{Oke1983}.
 For cosmological calculations, we adopt $\mathrm{\Omega_m} = 0.3$, $\mathrm{\Omega_\Lambda} = 0.7$, and $\mathrm{H_0 = 70 \,km\, s^{-1}\,Mpc^{-1}}$.
 We assume a \citet{Kroupa2001} stellar initial mass function (IMF), and take solar metallicity $Z_\odot=0.0142$ \citep{Asplund2009}.
 We re-scale all metallicity measurements quoted from the literature to this solar metallicity value for direct comparison.
-We average SFRs over a 100 Myr period throughout.
+Due to the rapidly evolving nature of these early galaxies, we average SFRs over a 10 Myr period throughout.